 Today, the debate centres more around the type of golf ball you need to use for your game.
 If you are struggling for distance off the tee and reaching the green in regulation is a problem because you cannot hit the ball far enough, you should opt for a distance golf ball.

 These have lower spin rates thanks to a harder outer shell and this results in a longer shot.
 However, the balls designed for distance are often more difficult to control.
 You may be achieving a longer distance than ever before but your accuracy is suffering.

-Control golf balls have a softer feel when hit and due to their increased spin, they are easier to control.
+Control golf balls, or low compression golf balls, have a softer feel when hit and due to their increased spin, they are easier to control.
 If you have no trouble achieving distance off the tee and you are looking for a ball which offers more control on shorter shots around the green, you should opt for a control designed golf ball.

 However, thanks to the developments in golf ball design, there are many balls on the market which offer compromise between the two.
 You can buy a box of golf balls which have been designed as an all-rounder for under $30 whereas this would have been impossible 20 years ago.

 Obviously, if you purchase a box of cheap golf balls made by a manufacturer you have never seen before, it could affect the distance you can hit the ball.
 Much like range balls, a cheap golf ball could see you hitting the ball a shorter distance with the driver and for a beginner golfer this can be disheartening.